BobSteagall/utf_utils/README.md

 --Bob

 P.S.
-For the site where this and other C++ work will be discussed, see my blog [The State Machine](https://bobsteagall.com).
+For the site where this and my other C++ work will be discussed, see [The State Machine](https://bobsteagall.com).